eitanf/sysconf/data/inferred_gender_mapping.md

  * `name` (string): The normalized name of a person.
  * `gender` (F/M categorical string): One letter denoting gender for female or male.
+ * `probability` (numeric, optional): Confidence level for inference, as computed by genderize.io